Becoming a Holistic Birth practitioner,

 Since personal development is an important aspect of the training, a commitment to receiving personal support throughout the training and beyond is essential, be it in the form of a counsellor, a ‘buddy’ (fellow trainee) or a mentor (a more experienced birth practitioner), alongside the supervision we offer during and after the training.

 You are also required to keep a journal in which to reflect on your learning, dreams and experiences.

-There will be several teachers involved in the trainings, each passing on their own field of expertise and their passion.
+There will be several teachers involved in the training, each passing on their own field of expertise and their passion.
 Your personal guide is available on a weekly basis for any queries or general support and can be contacted by telephone, letter or email.